DeclanNelson178/bookAI/README.md

 # bookAI

 This project seeks leverage natural language processing to gain insight into classic works of fiction.
-Works used are available at Project Gutenberg (https://gutenberg.org).
+Works used are available through Project Gutenberg (https://gutenberg.org).

 ## Analysis